 Issue with covering the whiteboard 411, 418, 419, 514, Outlined issues, suggestions and comments.

-Discussion about how best to put this request for updates to academic spaces.
+Discussion about how best to move forward on this request for updates to academic spaces.
 Resolution is that deans should send the fully developed request to the Academic Space Committee.
 Further discussion about writing an innovation grant for one of the rooms.
 A few committee members will meet with the CCPS associate dean (Mark Hoffman) to discuss this.

 Academic Space Committee update